-Your toddler has boundless energy and keeps challenging whoever is around until she gets the result she wants.
-If she never gets it she will stop trying and eventually move onto something else – she learnt the boundary.
-If you give in, even once, your toddler will keep going until you break again.
+Your toddler probably has boundless energy.
+Often challenging you until she gets the result she wants.
+If she doesn't get her way she'll usually stop trying and move onto something else, with that she has learnt a boundary.
+If you give in during a tantrum, even once, your toddler will usually keep going until you give in again.

-Tantrums are a physical outburst of the frustration felt by your toddler when things aren’t going the way she would like them to.
-Common tantrum behaviours exhibited by yours or other toddlers include:
+TANTRUMS are a physical outburst of the frustration felt by your toddler when things aren’t going the way she would like them to.
+Common tantrum behaviours exhibited by toddlers include:

 - Stamping the feet